freitasgouvea/solidity-expert-bootcamp/01-Notes/10-Security.md

 In the upgradeability the contract can be upgraded to a new version.
 This is useful to fix bugs or add new features to the contract.

-Upgradeability is a potential anti-pattern and should be used only if is really necessary..
+Upgradeability is a potential anti-pattern and should be used only if is really necessary.
 It is useful in some cases, but it can be dangerous if it is not well tesed and implemented.

 Also the upgradeability can be used to exploit the contract.
 For example, the contract can be upgraded to a version that allows the owner to withdraw all the funds.

-Other risk is that owner of the contract can upgrade the contract to a malicious version and execute a rug pull.

 Some recommendations: